SoccerNet/sn-calibration/README.md

 false nagatives as follows:

-* True positives : for classes that belong both to the prediction and the groundtruth, a predicted extremity is a True Positive if its L2 distance to the corresponding groundtruth extremity is lower than a certain threshold.
+* True positives : for classes that belong both to the prediction and the groundtruth, a predicted extremity is a True Positive if its L2 distance to the corresponding groundtruth extremity is lower than a certain threshold **t**.
 * False positives : contains points that were detected with a class that do not belong to the groundtruth classes, and points with valid classes whose smallest distance to groundtruth extremity is higher than the threshold.
 * False negatives: All points of a class only present in the groundtruth are counted as False Negatives.